Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Claims and Intended Use

-dreamstime_xs_18143931When describing your product, keep in mind that the whole point of “claims” is that they are providing information to the consumer about the intended use.
-Technically it’s not the claim, but what the consumer perceives to be the intended use of the product that determines whether it is a drug or cosmetic.
+When describing your product, keep in mind that the whole point of “claims” is that they are providing information to the consumer about the intended use.
+Technically it’s not the claim, but what the consumer perceives to be the intended use of the product, which determines whether it is a drug or cosmetic.

-,” you are saying that because you want someone to connect the product to “eczema.”
+If your product description, customer testimonials, or ingredient descriptions say it is “good for eczema,1” you are saying that because you want someone to connect your product to “eczema.”
 By doing so, the implication is that the intended use is for someone with eczema.
 Otherwise why say it or allow it to be on your website?

 There are probably some very gray areas where things can be said that don’t automatically drop the product into the unapproved new drug status, but those would depend on careful study of past legal cases and FDA interpretations.
 You’d need an experienced attorney to navigate those waters and even P & G and L’Oreal (who have banks of attorneys) still get occasional warnings from the FDA.

-AND, even with all that, if the local FDA Agent gets a whiff of something that he thinks needs to be checked out, you still have an FDA agent in your face, looking through all your processes, procedures and labels.
+AND, even with all that, if the local FDA Agent gets a whiff of something that he thinks needs to be checked out, you still have an FDA agent in your face, looking through all your processes, procedures, and labels.
 Even if the “claims” turn out to be a non-issue, who knows what ELSE might end up being an issue.

 Comments